-Marco has worked in several professional football clubs as a coach, including work with sport science and strength and conditioning departments.
-Since the season 2009/10 he has been collaborating with some professional football clubs in Italy (Serie A) and England.
-Currently, he provides sport science consultancy for some professional football clubs and international sport based companies specialising in GPS monitoring, physical tests, strength and conditioning.
+Marco has been collaborating (since the season 2009/10) with sport science and strength and conditioning departments in several professional football clubs in Italy (Serie A) and England.
+Currently, he provides sport science consultancy for some professional football clubs and international sport based companies specialising in GPS monitoring, flywheel training, strength and conditioning.

 Young D, Coratella G, Malone S, Collins K, Mourot L, Beato M. The match-play sprint performance of elite senior hurlers during competitive games.
 PLOSone.
 2019, 4(4):e0215156